w3c-fedid/FedCM/explainer/HOWTO.md

 *The Logout API is not implemeted yet as of December 2021.*

-The Logout API, `FederatedCredential.logout()` which is being explored as a way to preserve OIDC front-channel logout and SAML Single Signout with loss of access to third-party cookies in embedded contexts.
+The Logout API, `FederatedCredential.logoutRPs()` which is being explored as a way to preserve OIDC front-channel logout and SAML Single Signout with loss of access to third-party cookies in embedded contexts.
 It is intended to replace situations where an IDP logging out a user also must log out the user in RP